Prenatal care includes

 Pregnancy checkups are a good opportunity to ask any questions you might have.

-To prepare for your next appointment, write down questions you want to ask your health professional as you think of them so you don’t forget.
+To prepare for your next appointment, you can write down questions you want to ask your health professional as you think of them so you don’t forget.

 - Ask for an explanation of any tests or examinations your health professional wants to perform